This page describes some of the features of the Cloud Monitoring API v3.

 The API also lets you create alerting policies based on a ratio of two metrics.

-Ratios cannot currently be created through the Monitoring console.
+Ratios cannot currently be created by using Monitoring in

 For more information, see